sagesimhon/608_finalproj/README.md

    ImageCoords also conveniently returns its stored values as a comma separated string.
 3. Rough ESP32 loop is completed.
    Currently data is being added to our ImageCoords object.
 TODO format the data into a post request instead of just serial printing it
+4. Rough server is done.
+It currently returns the html and js that displays an image based on variable lists of x and y coordinates.
+   TODO create the db to store x and y coordinates.
+They can be stored as a string since that's what the coordinate lists are returned as in the html anyways.
+No need to pre-process any data